-Switching physical locations or holding a virtual meeting may be the best option for many companies facing this issue because, notwithstanding the obvious disruption, this is the most "business as usual" option.
+Switching locations (increasingly by going to a virtual-only meeting) may be the best option for many companies facing this issue because, notwithstanding the obvious disruption, this is the most "business as usual" option.
 Keeping the same meeting date but with a changed location allows the remainder of the corporate and board meeting calendar (which is often set months in advance) to stay on track.

-If we want to switch meeting locations, what are the key considerations?
+If we want to switch meeting locations (including by switching to a virtual-only meeting), what are the key considerations?

-If you have already announced your annual meeting and would like to switch locations, you will need to:
+If you have already filed and mailed your definitive proxy materials and would like to switch locations, you will need to: